pstda2026/pstda2026.github.io/cfp.md

 4. <div style="text-align: justify">Submissions are reviewed in a double-blind manner. i.e.</div>

-   a.
-Author identities and affiliations are not disclosed to reviewers during the review process.
+   <div style="text-align: justify">a.
+Author identities and affiliations are not disclosed to reviewers during the review process.</div>

-   b.
+   <div style="text-align: justify">b.
 Authors should prepare and submit suitably blinded manuscripts that do not reveal author and affiliation information.
-Specific requirements are detailed below.
+Specific requirements are detailed below.</div>

-   c.
-Authors and reviewers alike make an honest effort to avoid accidentally de-blinding any submission.
+   <div style="text-align: justify">c.
+Authors and reviewers alike make an honest effort to avoid accidentally de-blinding any submission.</div>

 5. <div style="text-align: justify">The list of authors at the time of submission is final and cannot be changed.</div>